Climate Change 2017

 Politics, progress and potential

-The major political changes of the past year could have significant implications for global action on climate change.
-A new US presidential administration has ushered in dramatic changes to US climate-related regulation and raised questions about the US’s commitment to the Paris Agreement; and the triggering of Article 50 and commencement of Brexit negotiations could have considerable impact on European energy and climate policy.
+The major political changes of the past year have now significantly impacted on the global action on climate change.
+Having already ushered in dramatic changes to climate-related regulation, President Trump has announced his intention to withdraw the US from the 2015 Paris Agreement, seeking to negotiate a new deal or re-enter the accord on improved terms.
+The triggering of Article 50 and commencement of Brexit negotiations could have considerable impact on European energy and climate policy.

 In this context, the ambition of policy-makers internationally to take action on climate change needs to be reassessed.
 In the lead-up to the first 'global stocktake' in 2018, the practical challenges of emissions reductions persist and a step change is needed to achieve the goals of the Paris Agreement.